DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 manage.
 This book is as much about our own efforts to assist the residents to access the internet under current constraints as it is about the insights the residents of these communities shared with us.
-At times it was a complicated endeavour, technically and interpersonally.
+At times it was a complicated endeavor, technically and interpersonally.
 We went to great lengths and great expense along the way.
 The message of this book, however, is that the digital divide should not be seen as an intractable problem, and that costly solutions may not always be the